hapax/hapax.github.io/assets/unitary-orbits.md

 wedge $W_1$.
 The black dot at the top is the orbit of pure states, and the white dot the maximally mixed state.
-It almost looks like we are quotienting the simplex by its symmetry group, $S_d$, and indeed, the volume is reduced by $d!$.
+To get the wedge, we almost perform a quotient by the symmetry group of the simplex, $S_d$, and this is almost true.
 But there are literal "edge cases", stabilised by subgroups of $S_d$ in a way that precisely mirrors the corresponding unitary orbit.
 In general, if a point in $W_{d-1}$ is stabilised by $S_{\mu_1} \times